Nancy, France: Climate

 Nancy has an oceanic climate (Köppen: Cfb), although a bit more extreme than most of the larger French cities.
 By the standards of France it is a "continental" climate with a certain degree of maritime (unrelated to the Köppen classification, since generally the whole country has a predominant mechanism favored by the West winds).

 The temperatures have a distinct variation of the temperate zone, both during the day and between seasons but without being very different.
 Winters are cold and dry in freezing climates.
 Summers are not always sunny, but warm enough.
 Mists are frequent in autumn and the winds are light and not too violent.
 Precipitation tends to be less abundant than in the west of the country.
 Sunshine hours are almost identical to Paris and the snowy days are the same as Strasbourg (most similar weather conditions).
 Although the lowest recorded temperature is officially −26.8 °C, some sources consider temperatures from −30 °C on 10 December 1879 before continuous data.

 Demographics

 Main sights

-The old city center's heritage dates from the Middle Ages to the 18th century.
-The cathedral of Nancy, the Triumphal Arch and the "Place de la Carriere" are a fine examples of 18th-century architecture.
+The old city centre’s heritage dates from the Middle Ages to the 18th century.
+The cathedral of Nancy, the Triumphal Arch and the "Place de la Carrière" are a fine examples of 18th-century architecture.
 The Palace of the Dukes of Lorraine is the former princely residence of the rulers.
 The palace houses the Musée Lorrain.